arnoldang17-dev/food-ordering-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---
+# Introduction
+Welcome to EatEase, your go-to platform for convenient and efficient food ordering.
+Whether you're craving a quick snack or planning a full-course meal, EatEase is designed to cater to all your dining needs with ease and simplicity.

+The website is built using the following technologies:

+Hygraph for backend content management and API integration.
+ShadCN for CSS components, ensuring a responsive and visually appealing interface.
+Clerk for secure user authentication, handling login and registration processes efficiently.

+---
+Side-note: Project is still on-work on but some features are working(such as login, register, clicking food categories and adding to cart) as intended.